EIP Functional Requirements

 Hand Counts

 A manual tally of votes (Hand Counts) only makes sense when using paper ballots.
-Under EIP, this can be accomplished using any hand count process with or without placing a VTN on the ballot.
+Under EIP, this can be accomplished using any hand count process with or without placing a mark or BAM on the ballot.

-• Canonical Mode (business as usual) Most any hand count process works here as long as the process and the teller committee is concensus based.
+Canonical Mode (business as usual - naked CVRs) Most any hand count process can be used here as long as the process and the teller committee is concensus based.
+This can work, but not as accurately as when ballots are marked because teller committees have problems of their own.

-• Optimal Mode (Ledger Counting of HCPB Summaries) If a VTN is placed on every ballot and the totals of the ballots are entered into an EIP distributed ledger, these provide a reporting mechanism for the hand count process.
-The ballots themselves could also be scanned to retain images of the ballots if desired.
-The reason this mode is deemed optimal is that the voter could theoretically locate their ballot, but the system would also have to provide a mechanism to accomplish that.
+Optimal Mode (Ballot Marking) If a mark or BAM is placed on every ballot and the totals of the ballots are entered into an EIP distributed ledger, these provide a reporting mechanism for the hand count process.
+Better yet, ballots themselves could also be scanned to retain images of the ballots.
+The reason this mode is deemed optimal is that the voter could theoretically locate their ballot, but more importantly, the election can now be audited by reconstruction.

 Machine Counts

 Using a machine running on a computer or device of any kind can process either paper or electronic ballots.
-This would require a VTN whether paper or electronic ballots are used.
+This would require a BAM whether paper or electronic ballots are used.
+Machine counts are superior to hand counts for a number of reasons, but either one can be used.

-Here’s how the EIP machine protocol works :
+Here’s how the Election Itegrity Protocol works :

-After clearing the voter rolls entirely and registering anew for each election, every election using (1) electronic ballots or (2) paper ballots with machine scans, and either one requiring a secret ballot must satisfy the following three requirements:
+After clearing the voter rolls entirely or better yet, registering anew for each election, every election using (1) electronic ballots or (2) paper ballots with machine scans, and either one requiring a secret ballot must satisfy the following three requirements:

 The Bottom Line